DyingRusher/poker_hand_counter/README.md

 # working of project
-run this commnd in terminal  pip install ultralytics opencv-python cv2 run detect_web_cam.py python file
+1.run this commnd in terminal  "pip install ultralytics opencv-python cv2" 2.run "detect_web_cam.py" python file

 Here is the demo: